Dating of the Biblical Text

 To my way of thinking it is inconceivable to think that if the Revelation had been given at the later AD 95 date that absolutely no mention of that catastrophic event recorded in the scripture which had just taken place a few years earlier in AD 70!

 Some people respond by saying, Oh well it was just a war or skirmish that took place.
-My dear friends the events of AD 70 were catastrophic in nature!
+The events of AD 70 were catastrophic in nature!
 But they still may say, God does not place that much emphasis on these physical wars anyway.
-My friends, please note the following records of warfare in the Bible.
+Please note the following records of warfare in the Bible.

 Genesis 14 – Abraham/s 318 against the armies of Shinar.